+Hi, friends.
 What’s new in your corner of the world?
-It’s hard to believe that a week ago yesterday I was sitting on a crappy, cramped Boeing 757, heading home from two amazing weeks in Scotland.
-Why we humans consent to getting into a metal tube that shoots us through the air at 500 miles per hour and at some 34,000 feet above the ground is beyond me.
+It’s hard to believe that a week ago yesterday, I was sitting on a crappy, cramped Boeing 757, heading home from two amazing weeks in Scotland.
+Why we would ever get into a metal tube that shoots us through the air at 500 miles per hour and at some 34,000 feet above the ground is beyond me.
 Ohhhh, I know why.
 It’s because our love for the people and places that await us far outweigh any of the risks.
 And for Scotland (in the words of Adele), I’m willing to take the risk.

-Today I would like to share with you one of my favorites castles on my ever expanding list.
-This is Auchindoun, a 15th century treasure that lies near Dufftown, in Moray.
+Today I would like to share with you one of my favorites castles on my ever-expanding list.
+This is Auchindoun Castle, a 15th-century treasure that lies near Dufftown, in Moray.

 Are you ready to explore?
-You’ll need a good pair of comfy, weather resistant walking shoes.
-It is quite a hike from where you park at the end of the road and you may have the feeling you are trespassing on a farmer’s land.
-It’s okay, you’re not.
-Trust, me, friend.
-The view from the hill that the castle sits upon is worth every single step you’ll take.
+You’ll need a good pair of comfy, weather-resistant walking shoes.
+It is quite a hike from where you park at the end of the road, and you may have the feeling you are trespassing on a farmer’s land.
+It’s okay – you’re not.
+Believe me, the view from the hill that the castle sits upon is going to be worth every single step you’ll take.

-Perched on a hillside and overlooking the River Fiddich*, Auchindoun’s history reaches all the way back to the fifteenth century.
-Some sources indicate the castle was built for John, Earl of Mar and then passed to Thomas Cochrane, a master mason and favorite of King James III.
-It appears likely that the castle was built by Thomas.
-Whether Thomas built it for John or for himself, though, is unclear.
+Perched on a hillside and overlooking the River Fiddich*, Auchindoun’s history reaches back to the fifteenth century.
+Some sources indicate the castle was built for John, Earl of Mar, and then passed to Thomas Cochrane, a master mason and favorite of King James III.
+It appears likely, however, that Thomas built the castle.
+Whether Thomas built it for John or himself, though, is unclear.

-By the early 1500’s, Auchindoun was in the possession of the Ogilvy family.
-It was later was passed to the Gordon’s (who were related to the Earl of Huntly*).
+By the early 1500s, the Ogilvy family owned Auchindoun.
+It then went to the Gordon’s (who were related to the Earl of Huntly*).

 Now this, friends, is where things get interesting!
-In 1571, as a result of a feud with the Forbes family, Adam Gordon of Auchindoun ordered the attack by his men of nearby Corgarff Castle.
-Margaret, the wife of the Master of Forbes, would not surrender and the men set fire to Corgarff, killing her and the two+ dozen individuals that were inside.
+In 1571, because of a feud with the Forbes family, Adam Gordon of Auchindoun ordered the attack by his men of nearby Corgarff Castle.
+Margaret, the wife of the Master of Forbes, would not surrender, and the men set fire to Corgarff, killing her and the two+ dozen individuals that were inside.

 “The Burning of Auchindoun”